-Sign up for NAMI Utah E-news and receive Public Policy updates (see the sign-up box to the right).
+Sign up for NAMI Utah E-news and receive Public Policy updates!

 An effective advocate is in large measure determined by how well one can communicate his or her issue or position with policy makers.
 There are numerous communication techniques that are available, but there is no one best method to achieve your goals.
 This information provides some hints on how you can improve your effectiveness as an advocate.

-It is not only necessary to understand the legislative process, but also desirable to establish a personal relationship with your legislator, if you do not know who your legislator is, call your county clerks office, give them your address and they will give you the name of your state senator, House Member Representative and congressman/congresswoman.
-You will receive name address and home phone number, work number and capitol building phone and fax numbers.
+It is not only necessary to understand the legislative process, but also desirable to establish a personal relationship with your legislator.
+If you do not know who your legislator is, call your county clerk's office, give them your address and they will give you the name of your state senator, House Member Representative and congressman/congresswoman.
+You will receive their name, address and home phone number, work number and capitol building phone and fax numbers.
 Do not be fearful of making contact.
 An elected official wants to hear from his/her constituents.

 Try to find something about your legislator that shows you are interested in him/her.
-Log on to http://www.le.state.ut.us - all of the legislators are listed there.
-You can find out a few personal things like profession, party affiliation etc. This can help you to be sensitive to some important things in his/her life.
+Log on to http://le.utah.gov/ where all of the legislators are listed.
+You can find out a few personal things like profession, party affiliation, etc. This can help you to be sensitive to some important things in his/her life.

 Information is a powerful tool in the legislative process.
 Success depends on it and the effective advocate will be the one who is most familiar with it.

 To establish a position for yourself or organization, you must make sure that you understand the details of the bill and its legislative intent.
-There are 2 primary resources for bill policy analysis.
+There are two primary resources for bill policy analysis: